witchtheband.com

 Wet N Wild

 Punky used the burning cross for the last time at this show.
 He and I talked about this new prop sometime before this show, and Punky told me for as hardcore as WITCH was, he feared that he would inadvertently flip the cross upside down during the intro.
 Whether he meant to do it or not, the cross turned upside down on this night so Punky decided to cut it from the show.
-Like previous Jezebel's shows, tonight's show was video taped by the club's awful in-house system.
-The audio was "live," as opposed to through the mixing console, and the quality of the camera so poor that some of the Jezebel's recordings are unwatchable.
-In the following year Jezebel's added two additional cameras to their system, creating a three-camera mix.
-This, however, made things worse, as the picture "jumped" everytime the cameras were switched.
+Like previous Jezebel's shows, tonight's show was video taped by the club's in-house system.
 It's interesting to note that on November 9, 1986--just two weeks before this WITCH gig--METALLICA played their second-ever show with Jason Newstead at this club.
-That show, too, was recorded by the same lousy video system.
+That show, too, was recorded by the same video system.
 (New WITCH guitarist Scott Rickett is pictured above right.)

 In late November WITCH entered Sunset Sound Studios in Hollywood and began recording two songs for a 12" single to be released in the Spring.
 The two songs were "Can't Take Our Rock" and "Victory Without Pain," and both would become staples in the WITCH live set.
 According to Ronny Peter did the vocal for "Victory" in one take.
 At right is engineer David Glover with Davin St. John and Scott Rickett during a break from recording (photo courtesy Scott Rickett).
 Davin and Scott, although new to WITCH, were writing the majority of their new music at this time, while Peter penned the lyrics.